iRNA-COSI/APAeval/README.md

 ## What can you do?

 ### Use a benchmarked method on your own RNA-seq data
 Firstly, you might want to check our [manuscript][manuscript] or our [OpenEBench site][apaeval-oeb] to find the method that would perform best for your use case.
 If you have decided on a method to use, head over to the [Execution workflows section in this repo][apaeval-ewf-readme] and follow the instructions in the `README.md` of the method of your choice.
-All our execution workflows are built in either Snakemake or Nextflow, and use containers for individual steps to ensure reproducibility and reusability.
-For instructions on how to set up a conda environment for running APAeval workflows [see here](#conda-environment-file).
+All our execution workflows are built in either [Snakemake][snakemake] or [Nextflow][nf], and use [containers][docker] for individual steps to ensure reproducibility and reusability.
+For instructions on how to set up a [conda environment][conda] for running APAeval workflows [see here](#conda-environment-file).

 You'll need to have your RNA-seq data ready in `.bam` format.
 No idea how to get there?
 You could check out the [nf-core][nf-core] [RNA-Seq analysis pipeline][nf-core-rna-seq] or other tools such as [ZARP][zarp].